Syracuse Orange women's ice hockey: 2018-2019

 Syracuse NCAA and CHA tournament win rafters at Tennity Ice Skating Pavilion.

 Syracuse won its first CHA Tournament championship in 2019, defeating Robert Morris by a score of 6–2.
 Orange forward Lindsay Eastwood scored three goals in the tournament, tying the league record.
 It was Syracuse's 7th appearance in the championship game.
 En route, they defeated Lindenwood in the quarterfinals and Mercyhurst in the semi-finals.
 As CHA champions, the Orange earned an automatic berth in the NCAA tournament, their first appearance ever.
 They played Wisconsin in the first round, losing 4–0.
 Allie Munroe won the CHA Defenseman of the Year award, and forward Lauren Bellefontaine won CSA Rookie of the Year.

 Coaches

 Head coach Paul Flanagan, who started the program at SU, retired at the end of 2021–22 season after 14 seasons.
 At Syracuse, he was a four-time CHA Coach of the Year compiled a 204-225-49 record.

 In May 2022, former Clarkson University assistant coach Britni Smith was named the 2nd head coach in program history.

+Brian Idalski was announced as the program's third head coach on July 14, 2026.